SitecorePowerShell/Console/Documentation/Markdown/Get-Session.md

-# Get-Session
+﻿# Get-Session

-Gets one or more Sitecore user sessions.
+Returns one or more Sitecore user sessions using the specified criteria.

 ## Syntax